 Flavorings: I use ginger and vanilla extract as a flavoring.
 The ginger gives a slight spicy kick to this smoothie which I absolutely love!
 You can add cinnamon or any spice and play with the flavors till you get what you like.

-Veggie Scrambled Eggs>nutri-bullet or other similar personal blenders will work but since I have a large Ninja Countertop blender, I wanted to be sure the accessories would fit.
+Kitchen tools used: To blend this smoothie, nothing beats the convenience of a smoothie blender like this Ninja Personal Blender.
+Other similar personal blenders will work but since I have a large Ninja Countertop blender, I wanted to be sure the accessories would fit.
 I love the ease and convenience of using this as I don’t like lugging around my huge blender just to blend one serving of a smoothie.

 How much chia seeds can you eat?

 Chia seeds contain a lot of soluble fiber which draws in a lot of water and swells in the stomach.
-They can absorb about 15-20 percent times their weight in water!
+They can absorb about 15-20 percent of their weight in water!
 This has the advantage of making you full very quickly and can help with satiety.
 But there is a flipside.
 Eating too much chia seeds can cause terrible bloating and digestive issues, so use in moderation.
 This recipe only calls for one tablespoon so it does not cause any issues.
 But if for any reason, you feel bloated after drinking this, you can cut back to half a tablespoon or omit it altogether.
 It does provide a lot of bulk though, so omitting it will make the protein smoothie a lot lighter and less filling.
 Don’t forget to drink a lot of water so you don’t get dehydrated since the chia seeds soak up a lot of water like a sponge.

 How to prepare vanilla chia seeds protein smoothie